Ashutosh-Singh-Thakur/Toxic-Comment-Classification/README.md

 # Toxic Comment Classification

 This repository contains the code and resources for a Toxic Comment Classification model.
 The model is designed to classify text comments into various toxicity categories.
-It was developed for the Jigsaw/Conversation AI Toxic Comment Classifier competition on Kaggle.

 ## Table of Contents